google/keyczar/README.md

 trims any extra data from the signature.

-Note that this means you should not use this implementation for such applications - such as bitcoin - without setting the "keyczar.strict\_dsa\_verification" system property.
+Note that this means you should not use this implementation for such applications - such as Bitcoin - without setting the "keyczar.strict\_dsa\_verification" system property.

 As other underlying crypto libraries make this strict - it is probable that other language implementations may have this issue.